magma/magma/lte/gateway/deploy/magma_5g_agw/README.md

 ## Deployments

 To deploy AGW on the server, first user must clone the Ansible repo on their workstation and create a host file for it with two IP address of their interfaces.
-After cloning the Ansible repo, user must modify the private key path in the **ansible.cfg file**, by which the Ansible goes to SSH of their AGW box.
+After cloning the Ansible repo, user must modify the private key path in the **ansible.cfg** file, by which the Ansible goes to SSH of their AGW box.

 ### Clone the Ansible repo and go inside the Ansible path